MadisonCostanza/MadisonCostanza/README.md

 • 😃 My name is Madison Costanza

-• 📊 I am a data analyst and economics nerd
+• 📊 I am a data analyst and econ nerd

 • 🌱 I am currently building a project portfolio